Open-Dataplatform/datacatalog-backend/README.md

 For documentation of API endpoints go to http://[DOMAIN]/swagger OpenAPI json can be found at http://[DOMAIN]/swagger/v[API-VERSION]/swagger.json

+# Purpose
+The DataCatalog is a backend service which knows about datasets.
+It can be used to define new datasets and categories of datasets along with multiple other metadata.
+Furthermore it is responsible for controlling access to those datasets.
+The only current implementation of this is using Azure as both Identity Provider and storage provider for the actual data.

 # Build, Test and Run
 Build command:
 ```powershell